Elvis owned a Pontiac, Eldorado, Pantera, 4 Cadillacs, 2 Limousines & Messerschmitt

 Classic American Cars Donated by Elvis

-mother eyed his classic car collection of four Cadillacs,
+mother eyed his classic car collection of four Cadillacs, two

 Limousines, a Messerschmitt sports car and

 Harley Davidson motorbike she said, "Elvis has always been crazy about Cadillacs.
 Why, I

 believe he was only nine or ten years old when he learned to drive.
 In fact, we learned together."